Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds: Results

 \subsection{Real-World Experiments}

 We choose three DLOs of different lengths (0.5, 0.7, and 0.3m, respectively) and different materials to examine the generalization ability of our method in real-world applications.
 The two ends of DLOs are rigidly grasped by dual robot arms and deformed to various complex shapes.
-The point cloud of DLOs may be fragmentary owing to self-occlusions or occlusions by obstacles.
-The results in Fig. \ref{fig:exp_real_images} illustrates that our method can be directly applied to estimate the real-world DLO state with small sim-to-real gaps.
+The DLO point clouds are first segmented from the background via color thresholding in RGB space and then fed into our two-branch model.
+Results in Fig. \ref{fig:exp_real_images} illustrates that our method can be directly applied to estimate the real-world DLO state with small sim-to-real gaps.
+Even in some cases with self-intersection or occlusion by obstacles, our state estimations are still smooth and precise enough.
+Experiments on estimating the state of a moving DLO from each frame in a dynamic sequence (see Fig. \ref{fig:exp_real_sequence}) also suggest the robustness of our method amidst heavy occlusions.

-An experiment of estimating the state of a moving DLO is also conducted (see Fig. \ref{fig:exp_real_sequence}).
-Even with heavy occlusions, the estimated shape of our method is still smooth and reasonable in its current frame.
-However, as our model only generates the estimations from single-frame point clouds without utilizing temporal information, our predicted shape might not be so continuous across adjacent frames, which we will deal with in future work.
+We also integrate our method into the DLO shape control task as the front-end perception module.
+As shown in Fig. \ref{fig:exp_manipulation}, a uniformly-distributed subset of estimated nodes (8 yellow points) is chosen to be controlled to achieve the target positions (corresponding green points) and form the desired DLO shape.
+The controller is based on our previous work \cite{yu2022global} and our method can achieve real-time performance on a GeForce RTX 2060 GPU (average computation time per frame is 34ms).
+In the presence of occlusions or self-intersections at both initial and middle stage of the manipulation process, our method can steadily output precise DLO states and finally achieve the target positions, which cannot be realized by the existing pure-tracking methods.